 You can also provide study materials to help your students review, especially if there’s an area they struggled with on the practice exam!

 Again, it’s important to perform due diligence and read over any materials that you get online.
 You can also choose to create your own test prep materials, though that may eat into your personal time!

 Regardless of your choice, this two-step approach will help you get your students ready both for the national certification exam and their careers as EMTs!

 So how do you make this process work in your classroom?

-Some teachers will build their own EMT curriculum from scratch.
+Some teachers will build their own EMT curriculum from scratch using textbooks and other resources.
 That’s a great way to provide a customized experience for your students but creating everything on your own could take an entire summer of planning!